-Everyone has heard of "debtor's prison."
+Everyone has heard of debtor's prison.
 In this modern age we have done away with the notion of a debtor's prison.
-So if you're having serious financial difficulties, then you should consider filing bankruptcy.
+So if you're having serious financial difficulties, then you should consider filing bankruptcy in Virginia.
 Let's start with a brief description of both Chapter 7 and Chapter 13.

-There are several other points about bankruptcy that you might want to consider:
+There are several points about bankruptcy that you might want to consider:

-- Generally speaking, you can file a Chapter 7 every 8 years.
+- Generally speaking, you can file a Chapter 7 every eight years.

 - It's sometimes possible depending upon lots of complexities, that you can recover money withheld from your paychecks or bank accounts by reason of garnishments.